davidguzmanp/davidguzmanp/README.md

 [LinkedIn](https://linkedin.com/in/davidguzman1120)

 *Open to full-time opportunities in ML/AI research and development roles!
 If you're seeking a dedicated AI engineer who can drive innovation and deliver results, let's connect!*

+## ❤️ Favorite project

+I really like [Scrapegraphai](https://github.com/ScrapeGraphAI/Scrapegraph-ai).
+I think it will change the way we extract data from documents

 <!--
 **davidguzmanp/davidguzmanp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.